 Sharing growth builds morale and strengthens support.
 When people see the fruit of their effort and faith, they are encouraged to stay engaged and committed.

-Never forget the role the church plays in growing.
+Never forget the role the church plays in growth.
 Prayer, encouragement, teaching, and accountability help keep progress aligned with God’s Word.
-Giving thanks and giving back keeps building rooted in humility and purpose.
+Giving thanks and giving back keeps growth rooted in humility and purpose.

 📖 “Let us consider how we may spur one another on toward love and good deeds.”